Ananya-Mohapatr/react-practise/README.md

-# This code uses Parcel as Bundling.
+# This code uses Parcel as Bundler.

 # Parcel usage
 - Dev Build